andrewvanbeek-okta/sourceAppWithConfig/README.md

 meteor add meteorhacks:picker

+From there just edit all the values to match your okta tenant.
+The values should be in the settings json.

-then run
+then run meteor --settings settings.json
-meteor

 then you should see Meteor server running on: http://localhost:3000/

-From there just edit all the values to match your okta tenant.
+create a settings json.

+format should be like so

+{"public": { "clientId": "your client id from okta", "oktaUrl": "your okta url" }, "apiToken": "your token", }

 Make sure to generate an Okta api Token and replace it in server > main.js file.